USMAI-Library-Consortium/sru-queryer/readme.md

 #### AVAILABLE FUNCTIONS

 You don't need to use any functions on an SearchClause as a general user.
-For instance, the SearchRetrieve.validate() function will also run the validate() function for all included SearchClauses.
+For instance, the search_retrieve.validate() function will also run the validate() function for all included SearchClauses.

 #### INITIALIZATION OPTIONS